NinVoido/spotify-vpn/doc/man-sections/encryption-options.rst

        --genkey tls-crypt-v2-server keyfile

   * Generating *TLS Crypt v2 Client key*
-    Generate a --tls-crypt-v2 key to be used by OpenVPN clients.
+    Generate a --tls-crypt-v2 key to be used by spotify clients.
 The key is stored in ``keyfile``.

     Syntax